Create and Assign Goals

 • Enter the Goal Name and Description.

-4. Once you’re done, click Create.
+4. Once you’re done, click Create Goal.

 Note: Your Goal Name must be different from past Goals (both existing as well as deleted Goals).